everydotorg/charity-api-docs/docs/nonprofit-search.md

 This endpoint returns nonprofits associated with a given tag.
 Use it to let your users browse through nonprofits focused on a specific topic.

+[Click here](./types#tags) to learn more about tags and view the latest list of valid tags.

 #### Usage

 ##### JavaScript fetch